How to Format USB Drives in Linux

 The GParted home screen.

-1. Select the /dev/sdb option from the drop-down menu at the top of the GParted home screen.
+1. Select your device from the drop-down menu at the top of the GParted home screen.

 Selecting the USB drive in the GParted tool.